szymonmichalski/starid-1/README.md

 mlp - nonlinear response to feature vectors

-the emphasis is on simd processing using blas, lapack, etc
+the emphasis is on simd processing using blas and lapack. concurrency will follow on.